microsoft/live-share/docs/use/share-project-join-session-visual-studio-code.md

 Any temp files are automatically cleaned up, so you don't need to do anything else.

 Having problems with joining?
-Check out [Troubleshooting](../troubleshooting.md#share-and-join).
+For more information, see [troubleshooting](../troubleshooting.md#share-and-join).

 ## Session states and limitations